The Black Collection

 Aglaé d'Oms (1767 - )

-This is another example of a classic shape for a wax seal stamp.
-The engraving features the coat of arms of a couple, with two shields beneath a noble crown.
+The engraving on this wax seal stamp features the coat of arms of a couple, with two shields beneath a noble crown.
 In the second shield, we can see two hands.
 Hands are highly symbolic in heraldry, and their meaning can vary depending on their depiction, position, and context.
 The hands here are Dexter hands, meaning right hands.
 In heraldry, the right hand is considered the more honorable or virtuous side and is often associated with strength or justice.

-The crest on this coat of arms features a winged lion.
+The crest on the coat of arms engraved on this wax seal stamp features a winged lion.
 In heraldry, a winged lion typically symbolizes strength, nobility, and protection, combining the qualities of a lion with the notion of flight or divine power.
 This figure is often linked to various cultural and religious contexts, such as the Lion of Saint Mark in Venice, which represents the evangelist Mark and signifies courage and authority.

 On this stamp we can see a mark of cadency: Quarterly argent and gules, a label with four pendants overall.
 A label consists of a horizontal band with multiple pendants and is typically used to signify the eldest son during his father's lifetime.
 Similar arms were used by various families, including the de Dol family in France, and the Castell family in Germany.